jakubrohleder/angular-jsonapi/README.md

 `resource.remove(id)`

-Removes object with given `id`, promise associated with synchronization is returned.
+Removes object with given `id`, promise associated with synchronization is returned, it is resolved with request meta information.

 ### Initializing new object